Conflicting narratives about border patrol agent's death

 Martinez had recently gotten engaged, and bought a house and a new vehicle, friends told CNN affiliate KFOX.

 "He was very generous.
-He was very humble," his friend Rosie Esteban said.
+He was very humble," friend Rosie Esteban said.
 "He had a heart of gold.
 He would do anything for anybody without asking for anything in return.
 He was there for all of us if we ever needed anything."